This article provides step-by-step instructions on how to use Facebook Wi-Fi for Guest Authorization with UniFi.

 - Must have created a Facebook page for your business, and this page MUST be published publicly.
 See directions here.

-- UniFi Network Controller must be online to process Guest Authorization.
-See more about this here.
+- UniFi Network application must be online to process Guest Authorization.

-2. Go to Settings > Guest Control, and check "Enable Guest Portal" if not already enabled.
+2. Go to Settings > WiFi > Add New Guest Hotspot.
+Guest portal should be enabled.

 4. Once Facebook WiFi is selected as Authentication, a new section titled "Facebook WiFi" will appear on this page.
 In this section, provide a Gateway Name.
 This is only used on the Facebook WiFi and will not be visible to clients.
 Notice the note under Gateway Configuration: "Facebook Wi-Fi gateway configuration will be available after registering the gateway with Facebook.
 The registration will happen automatically after applying the changes with the Facebook Wi-Fi feature enabled for the first time.
 Once you select the name, it won't be possible to change it without gateway re-registration."